UCL-CCS/FabSCEMa/docs/source/workflow.rst

 		   modules:
 		      loaded: ["python"]

 After all the above configurations done we still would need to update ``FabSim3/fabsim/deploy/templates``.
-For example, the template (slurm-archer2) for archer2 it might look like:
+For example, the template (slurm-archer2) for archer2  might look like:

            .. code-block:: bash